crimist/Zm/WriteUp.md

 # Zm - My first game cheat

+This is a write up for my teacher as I chose this as a project in one of my classes.
+I had to fit specific criteria about what to cover which is why certain sections are there.

 ## The beginning

 ### Notes

 I should start with the fact that this isn't my first cheat (I'm a liar).
-I wrote one in C# with a Winforms GUI that just had unlimited health ammo ect.
-I've also written some ASM hacks using the lua scripting engine in CE ([Cheat Engine](https://github.com/cheat-engine/cheat-engine)) for a game called FTL but these were both single player 16 bit games and I was just changeing simple memory address / the assembly.
+I've written external cheats in C# w/ Winforms that modify memory for unlimited health, ammo, ect.
+I've also written some ASM hacks using the lua scripting engine in CE ([Cheat Engine](https://github.com/cheat-engine/cheat-engine)) for FTL, Risk of Rain, and some other single player 16 bit games.

-When I say first game cheat I mean first 3D multilayer cheat; the kind people pay money for.
+When I say first game cheat I mean first 3D multilayer cheat; the kind people pay money for (if you're far better than I am).
 My cheat includes wallhack, aimbot, triggerbot, and a couple other features.

 ### Very start

-My journey started on ~~A torrent site where I downloaded the game.
-Don't worry I already own it so it's not illegal but I didn't want to get banned by the anti cheat when I was testing things at the start.~~ Whoops.
-I mean I started on [unknowncheats](unknowncheats.me), a game cheating forum that's full of helpful people and source code.
+My journey started on [Unknowncheats](https://unknowncheats.me), a game cheating forum that's full of helpful people and source code.
+Conveniently enough, it also has a "Black Ops 2" section where you can specifically talk about reversing BO2 so that's where I began to look.

-The first thing I did was find some open source cheats to read through to get an idea of what was going on.

-Cheats use different Direct X version but they're all quite similar so it was a good place to start.
+The first thing I stumbled upon was some open source BO2 zombies cheats to read through to get an idea of what was going on.
+Now, while different cheats use different DX versions, GUI library, ect. it was a good place to start in terms of how to model the cheat and things of that nature.

-I started to find other Black Ops 2 cheats and started looking at their code.
-I was on a different version so the offsets and ASM are different I was able to find some structs because of it so it ended up being extremely valueable.
+This turned out to be very helpful because while many of these cheats were on different versions I was able to find some very helpful offsets and structs that I made use of later down the line.

-The first major decision I had was the choice between a internal or external cheat.
-The differences between the two are pretty big.
+After familiarizing myself with some of the other cheats for the game I ran into my first major decision, I had a choice between a internal or external cheat.
+And let me tell you, the differences between the two are pretty big.

-Internal cheats are DLLs that are injected into the victim process and acquire values internal by assigning variables to specific memory addresses `int *value = reinterpret_cast<int *>(0xDEADBEEF)`
+Internal cheats are DLLs that are injected into the victim process and acquire values internal by assigning variables to specific memory addresses like `int *value = reinterpret_cast<int *>(0xDEADBEEF)`.
+These kinds of cheats have to find a way to hide themselves in memory or disable / trick the anticheat as the processs could simply read their own memory and discover the rogue DLL.

-On the other hand external cheats run and acquire a windows API handle on the process where they use functions like `ReadProcessMemory()` and `WriteProcessMemory` to change and acquire in game values.
+On the other hand external cheats are PEs that acquire a winAPI handle on the process from which they can use functions like `ReadProcessMemory()` and `WriteProcessMemory` to acquire and modify memory.
+These kinds of cheats are stopped by blocking or stripping the permission sof the handle that it gets of it's victims process.
+This can be very easily done by registering a simple Windows Kernel driver.

-From what I had heard internal cheats were harder to debug and crash the game if they do anything wrong but have far better performance than external cheats.
+From what I had heard internal cheats were harder to debug as they would crash the host processes if any exceptions occurred but had far better performance than external cheats.

-Because I was using an aimbot and I had made an external cheat before I decided to make it internal to learn how DLLs work.
-This proved to be a really good choice.
+Knowing that I wanted to write an aimbot, wallhack, and other things of the sort I knew that I would have to go internal so that I could draw on the screen and wouldn't have to deal with performance issues of calling `RPM` 144 times a second just so I could update my aimbot position.
+From here I started going a bit of research into windows DLL, how they worked, how you could inject them into processes, ect.
+Looking back now, had I gone internal this project would have just been a frustrating mess.
+I'm very glad I went internal.

 ## Pain Points

 ### ViewMatrix

 The view matrix is a 4x4 2D array of floats that correspond to the view model of your character.

-In other words a `float [4][4]`
+Or, in other words a `float [4][4]`

 I needed this because I had found the Vectors (`float x,y,z`) that contained the location of the enemy but I need a way to covert that to screen coordinates.

-This proved to be really hard and took 3 hours of reverse engineering and searching memory.

-### Building a GUI
+This proved to be really hard as the game had many places where 2D arrays were updating every frame or every movement which led to many false positives.
+Though after many hours of search through memory and reversing I did manage to find it with a consistent offset.

+### Drawing on screen

 Having no experience with 3D graphics I had no idea where to start.
 I ended up following the example of [this](https://github.com/SMBB/R6-Internal-cheat) project and using [ImGUI](https://github.com/ocornut/imgui).